neuecc/LINQ-to-GameObject-for-Unity/README.md

 LINQ to GameObject
 ===
-LINQ to GameObject is GameObject extensions for Unity that allows traverse hierarchy like LINQ to XML.
+LINQ to GameObject is GameObject extensions for Unity that allows traverse hierarchy and append GameObject like LINQ to XML.
 You can install from [Unity Asset Store - LINQ to GameObject](http://u3d.as/content/neuecc/linq-to-game-object) as FREE.
 Unity Forums support thread, ask me any questions - [http://forum.unity3d.com/threads/linq-to-gameobject.292611/](http://forum.unity3d.com/threads/linq-to-gameobject.292611/)

+LINQ to GameObject supports Unity 4 and 5 + uGUI's `RectTransform`.

 Axis
 ---